mdfuzailkhan88/feedback_airplane/README.md

 Positive tweets: Slightly above 2,500, making them the least common.
 These tweets likely express support, happiness, or approval.
 ________________________________________
+________________________________________
+3. Text Preprocessing
+Effective topic modeling requires standardizing the text data by reducing noise and linguistic variations.
+The following steps were applied to the text column:
+1. Lowercasing: Standardized all text to prevent the model from treating 'Flight' and 'flight' as different words.
+2. Noise Removal: Removed Twitter handles (@mentions), URLs, and non-alphabetic characters.
+3. Stop Word Removal: Eliminated common, non-descriptive words (e.g., 'the', 'a', 'is') using the NLTK stop list.
+4. Lemmatization: Reduced words to their root form (e.g., 'running' became 'run', 'delays' became 'delay') using the WordNet Lemmatizer to group related terms.
+This process created the cleaned_text column, which served as the input for all subsequent modeling.

 4. Topic Modeling
 Goal: Discover the underlying themes driving customer complaints that were not explicitly categorized by the original data collectors.
 Algorithm Choice Justification: NMF